 The northern part of this district includes the Meje neighbourhood, widely considered the most exclusive residential area of the city.
 The wealthy streets of Meje ensure that you’re never far from fine dining and high-end shopping.

-Where to stay: The best hotels in Marjan
+Recommended hotels in Marjan

 Outside of Old Town, it gets harder to find hotels and easier to find apartments for rent.
 While there are a few options in the Marjan district, some of the hotels are just outside the immediate area, bordering the neighbouring districts.